Memory Care Seattle

 • Family support groups

-• Each memory care facility offers its own unique range of services.
-Some offer enhanced services including on-site physical, occupational and speech-language therapy, on-site physician’s services and escorts to local medical appointments.
+• Each memory care facility offers its unique range of services.
+Some offer enhanced services including on-site physical, occupational, and speech-language therapy, on-site physician’s services, and escorts to local medical appointments.

 Dementia is often progressive.
 This means symptoms worsen over time, often leaving elderly adults unable to live independently and causing tremendous stress and burden to families and caregivers.
 As the disease progresses, dementia behaviors and symptoms become difficult to manage, and living at home may no longer be safe.